Presidential Broadcast Service: FM division

 In 2016, radio veteran Rizal "Sonny B" Aportadera, Jr. was appointed by then-PCOO Secretary Martin Andanar as the Director General of the Philippine Broadcasting Service (PBS).
-Aportadera spearheaded the establishment of its FM networks: FM1 and FM2.
+Aportadera spearheaded the establishment of its FM networks: Republika ni Juan and The Capital (formerly known as FM1 and FM2).

-Republika FM1 is PBS' music station, focused on contemporary hit radio (Top 40) and the local music.
+Republika is PBS' music station, focused on the music from year 2000 to current hits and the local music.
 The station is situated at 87.5 MHz in Metro Manila and 87.9 MHz in Davao City, and is planning to expand in major cities in the country including: Cebu, Cagayan de Oro, Bacolod, Iloilo, Baguio, Bohol, Boracay, General Santos, Laoag, Butuan and Zamboanga.
-Republika FM1 Manila and Davao are both led by Hariett "Joe Fisher" Saniel as station manager.

-Capital FM2 is PBS' music station focused on classic hits from the 80s and 90s, as well as 2000s.
+The Capital is PBS' music station focused on adult contemporary music from the 70s, 80s, 90s and 2000s.
 It is situated at 104.3 MHz in Metro Manila, and is recognized as the number one niche radio station in the A/B/C market based on Nielsen Ratings.

-Capital FM2 is led by Nigel "Nigel Grey" Gamalong as station manager.
+Both Republika and The Capital are currently managed by station manager Cheryll Ayuste.